dotnet/docs-maui/docs/platform-integration/authentication.md

   `SFSafariViewController` is used if available, otherwise **Safari** is used.

 # [Windows](#tab/windows)

+> [!CAUTION]
+> At the moment, WebAuthenticator isn't working on Windows.
+For more information, see [GitHub issue #2702](https://github.com/dotnet/maui/issues/2702).

 On WinUI 3, the `WebAuthenticationBroker` is used, if supported, otherwise the system browser is used.